-In Berman's second collection of thirteen stories and essays, enter a Victorian England rookery complete with faeries and glamour.
+Enter a Victorian England rookery complete with faeries and glamour.
 Or a world in which the height of fashion is surgery on this month’s hot face.
-Perhaps, your tastes run to an infestation of German children who seek out loneliness and devour your furniture.
+Or a country backroad with a traveling salesman who spends a fateful night not with the farmer's daughter but his handsome son.
+Perhaps, your tastes run to an infestation of German children who seek out loneliness and devour everything, including your furniture.
 If you enjoy your speculative fiction with a queer tint, these stories will do the trick.

 "Secrets of the Gwangi"

 "Always Listen to a Good Pair of Underwear"